gagoel/ideas/README.md

 Fun ideas:

-* Mobile apps that can scan barcodes; some times when shopping you get several otherwise identical products, this might be a good way to differentiate between them.
+* Mobile apps that can scan barcodes; quite often when shopping you'll have several very similar options, this might be a good way to differentiate between them.

 ### Badger